sole1907/treetracker-functions/python/etlv2/README.md

 ## Update config.properties file

+### Parsing the config file makes use of configparser, so the square brackets such as [job] represents sections and should not be deleted.
+In case you are commenting a part of a key/value pair, makes ure to leave a space before. e,g: key=1,23 #456

 ```
+#section name job - job configs
+[job]
 # here job is scheduled to run every 24 hours, set value to preferred frequency
 job_interval_seconds=86400
 # number of iterations to run (0) means to run continuously, unless manually stopped